HerbertV/ProgressWingsCS/README.md

 *Flash SWC progress symbol component.*

-I made this progress symbol for Aeronaut a Crimson Skies Pilot and Plane Edtior.
+I made this progress symbol for "Aeronaut" a Crimson Skies Pilot and Plane Editor.

 -----------------------------------